-- Have well developed problem-solving, expressive and perceptual skills. - Understand various artistic ideologies and styles. - Demonstrate competence in a variety of media. - Have the ability to realize a concept into a finished work of art. - Comprehend a basic understanding of significant art movements/achievements and artists in a global context.
+- Have the ability to realize a concept into a finished work of art. - Comprehend a basic understanding of significant art movements/achievements and artists in a global context.

 The Bachelor of Arts with a major in Studio Art is designed to be flexible enough to provide the student with a background adequate for graduate studies in Fine Arts, and for a diverse number of careers such as full-time artists, positions in government and public art agencies, in museums and galleries, in the media, and in private corporations in the Lowcountry or elsewhere.
 Additionally, students can combine the B.A. in Art Studio with a second major or minor to extend career options.
 A student seeking the bachelor's degree in Art Studio must earn a grade of "C" or better in all required courses at the 300 level and above in order for those courses to count toward their major program.
 An exit survey is required of all graduating seniors.